mmistakes/minimal-mistakes/_posts/reads/2017-04-27-battle-hymn-of-the-tiger-mother-by-amy-chua.md

 That's right, each of her daughters practiced their instrument for multiple hours every single day, in addition to maintaining straight A's in school.
-During vacations, she would find local places with a piano for Sophia to play.
+During vacations she would find local places with a piano for Sophia to play.
 For several years, she would drive them to the best teachers available, even though it meant spending several hours on the road every Saturday or Sunday.

 And that doesn't count the time she spent helping them with schoolwork or other interests.
-That's not to say she parented alone, her husband was present and active as well.
+That's not to say she parented alone, her husband, Jed, was present and active as well.
 Chua clarifies that she was the driver behind the hours of music practice while he focused on other areas of the daughters and family.

 ## Parenting methods ##